-- The rental subsidy to be provided must be no less than what is necessary to bring the tenant paid rent (TPR) down to no more than \$235.00 per month. - The tenant households receiving the rental assistance must have an annual income of 30% or less of the area median income. - Upon vacancy of a household receiving (PODTRA), owners must adhere to the 30 day good faith marketing efforts.
-Owners must list vacant units on MSHousingSearch.org and identify any special accommodative features of the units for the population they intend to serve.
-When registering the property in MSHousingSearch.org, the development must complete the section "Special Needs Population: (private page", and check the "Mental Health Consumer" option.
-Owners must provide documentation that the property's MSHousingSearch.org listing was updated upon vacancy and print out the User Information Tab to show that the applicable Special Needs Population has been targeted. - Additionally, owners must request a letter from a representative of the applicable Community Mental Health Center stating that there were no referrals within the 30 days period or if there were referrals that the individuals had decided not to lease.
+- The rental subsidy to be provided must be no less than what is necessary to bring the tenant paid rent (TPR) down to no more than \$235.00 per month. - The tenant households receiving the rental assistance must have an annual income of 30% or less of the area median income. - Upon vacancy of a household receiving (PODTRA), owners must adhere to the 30-day good faith marketing efforts - Additionally, owners must request a letter from a representative of the applicable Community Mental Health Center stating that there were no referrals within the 30 days period or if there were referrals that the individuals had decided not to lease.